theriou/EQ-Discord-Bot/README.md

 This file needs 1 channel per line that you would like the bot to Respond to queries with, typing \\#general for example will post the channel ID, or developer discord mode\
 \
 Requires an AllowedChannelsAdmin.txt:\
-This file needs 1 channel per line that you would like the bot to Respond to Reload queries with, this should be in an "Admin" like channel so randoms can't constantly reload files\
+This file needs 1 channel per line that you would like the bot to Respond to Reload queries with, this should be in an "Admin" like channel so random users can't constantly reload files\
 \
 Requires up to the following EQ files based on which you want to enable/do:\
 dbstr_usL.txt - L Live, T Test, B Beta after i.e. dbstr_usL.txt for Live Faction, Overseer Agents, and Overseer Quests\
 spells_usL.txt L Live, T Test, B Beta after i.e. spells_usL.txt for Live Spells\
 AchievementsClientL.txt - L Live, T Test, B Beta after i.e. AchievementsClientL.txt for Achievements\
-itemlist.txt - Items, you can get a public list from https://github.com/theriou/EQ-Item-List \
+itemlist.txt - Items, you can get a public list from https://github.com/theriou/EQ-Item-List - this will be updated over time events.txt - Events, you can get a public list from https://github.com/theriou/EQEvents - this will be updated over time with current Year of Events

 patch.json - json format Patch example:\
 {\